 The bank will then give you a cashier’s check with the name of the bank, the person or business you’re paying, and the amount printed on it.

 Some banks allow you to order cashier’s checks online.
 If you do this, remember that it may take a few days for the check to arrive in the mail.

 And the cost?
-Most cashier’s checks cost around $10.1
+Most cashier’s checks cost around $10 or $15, but some banks may waive the fees in some situations.1

-Money orders vs. certified checks vs. cashier’s check
+Money orders vs. certified checks vs. cashier’s checks

 A cashier’s check is just one way to give or receive guaranteed funds.
 If you’re not sure if this is the right choice for your needs, here’s a comparison of three common payment options: